OutJeck/fire_and_smoke_detection/data/readme.md

-Here we use only a really small dataset in a future, we'll deal with that
+Here we use only a really small dataset.
+In a future, we'll deal with that